-Duriug Arthur's term of office the Van Diemen's Land Company obtained its charter of incorporation from the Imperial Parliament, and received grants of land in various parts of the colony amounting to upwards of 400,000 acres, of which 150,000 were situated at Woolnorth, the extreme north-west corner of the Island; 10,000 at Robbin's and Trefoil Islands; 10,000 at Middlesex Plains; 20,000 at Circular Head (now well known for its potato crops); 10,000 at Hampshire Hills : 150.000 at Surrev Hills : and 20.000 at Emu Bav. besides areas in other different districts.
+Hampshire Hills; 150,000 at Surrey Hills; and 20,000 at Emu Bay, besides areas in other different districts.
 For these concessions the Company was to pay an annual quit-rent of £468 16s., with the option of redemption at twenty years' purchase.
 During Arthur's rule, banks were established in Hobart Town and Launceston.
-In 1828 the first land-sales in the island took place, but so low were the prices obtained, that 70,000 acres enriched the Treasury by only £20,000.
-In the month of January, 1831, the system of issuing free grants of land In the year 1835 the district of Port Phillip (now the was abolished.
-Colony of Victoria) was settled from Van Diemen's Land-practically from Launceston-a movement that reacted most beneficially upon the At the same time the prosperity of the northern part of the island. development of the internal commerce and industry of the little colony was greatly advanced by the construction, through the medium of convict labour, of roads, bridges, wharves, and other public works.
+In 1828 the first land-sales in the Island took place, but so low were the prices obtained. that 70,000 acres enriched the Treasury by only £20,000. month of January, 1831, the system of issuing free grants of land was abolished.
+In the year 1835 the district of Port Phillip (now the Colony of Victoria) was settled from Van Diemen's Land-practically from Launceston-a movement that reacted most beneficially upon the prosperity of the northern part of the Island.
+At the same time the development of the internal commerce and industry of the little colony was greatly advanced by the construction, through the medium of convict labour, of roads, bridges, wharves, and other public works.
 Instead of a fortnightly, there was, in 1835, a bi-weekly mail running between Hobart Town and Launceston, the period of transit having been reduced from seven days to nineteen hours.
 The penal settlement at Macquarie Harbour had also been given up, and the convicts removed to Tasman's Peninsula.
 There had also been considerable amelioration in the lot of the victims of the Transportation System, through the introduction of more humane methods.